 It may be inferred that using various ways of describing the enfranchised groups proves Joyce correct when he calls for class to be considered "one term amongst many".
-26 The clear impression of Potter's language is, however, that for Liberals there was a political significance attached to social and economic status, which was understood in an essentially tripartite manner.
-The £10 householder was a 'middleclass' franchise, and was considered a solid base on which to rest the base of the franchise; the further extensions in 1867 and 1884 were for Forster both members of the same status group, and were politically endowed on this basis.
+The clear impression of Potter's language is, however, that for Liberals there was a political significance attached to social and economic status, which was understood in an essentially tripartite manner.
+The £10 householder was a 'middle-class' franchise, and was considered a solid base on which to rest the base of the franchise; the further extensions in 1867 and 1884 were for Forster both members of the same status group, and were politically endowed on this basis.

 Trevelyan also makes clear that the 'masses', a term famous from Gladstone's pledge to support them at the expense of 'the classes', represent in Liberal literature an aggregation of interests.
 These of course were usually identified with Liberal purposes, but these interests can be understood as an amalgamation of individual 'class' interests justified by virtue of their very commonality of principles, but also most specifically by the inclusion of the 'working classes' in their ranks.
-In another Trevelyan speech published by the National Reform Union, he states that "It is hard to draw a hard-and-fast line between districts where power rests with the masses, and districts where it rests with the upper and middle classes."
-27 Quite clearly, here the masses is taken to refer to the 'working classes'.
-The term also appears in Potter's 'History of the Tory Party', where the term refers seemingly to the middle classes as well, prior to their enfranchisement in 1832, but which is also implied to include the working-classes in its usage.
-28
+In another Trevelyan speech published by the National Reform Union, he states that "It is hard to draw a hard-and-fast line between districts where power rests with the masses, and

+31 On Potter, see Alastair J. Reid, 'Potter, George (1832-1893)', Oxford Dictionary of National Biography, online edn, Oxford University Press, Sept 2004 districts where it rests with the upper and middle classes."
+33 Quite clearly, here the masses is taken to refer to the 'working classes'.
+The term also appears in Potter's History of the Tory Party, where the term refers seemingly to the middle classes as well, prior to their enfranchisement in 1832, but which is also implied to include the working classes in its usage.
+34